 How to change a nappy

-Changing your baby’s nappy is something you’ll become very familiar with doing, especially in the early months.
-It may not be the most beautiful or enjoyable part of looking after your baby, but it’s important to do it when it needs doing to keep your little one clean and comfortable.
+Changing your baby’s nappy is something you’ll become only too familiar with doing, especially in the early months.
+It may not be the most enjoyable part of looking after your baby, but it’s important to do it when it needs doing to keep your little one clean and happy.

 What you'll need